Liberal Arts and Science Academy: Campus

 LASA shared its campus with Lyndon B. Johnson Early College High School from its founding in 2007 to 2021.
 LASA was located on the second floor while LBJ was on the first floor.
 Melissa B. Taboada of the Austin American-Statesman stated in 2015 that some members of the Austin community "say the division [was] a constant blemish on the campus".
-As part of the Austin Independent School District's November 2017 bond, LASA relocated from the LBJ Early College High School campus to the Johnston Campus, which was previously occupied by Eastside Early College High School.
+As part of the Austin Independent School District's November 2017 bond, LASA relocated from the LBJ campus to the Johnston Campus, which was previously occupied by Eastside Early College High School.
 The campus originally opened in 1960 as Johnston High School.
 As part of the move, LASA chose a new mascot and school colors.
 The move took place in summer 2021.

 Admission

 Admission is based on multiple criteria including grades, standardized test scores, essays, teacher recommendations, extracurricular activities, awards earned, a creative project, and an admissions exam (currently the Cognitive Abilities Test (CogAT)).
 The creative project portion was added in 2021.